steltenpower/earbudsUsabilityWithSmartPhone/README.md

 # earbudsUsabilityWithSmartPhone

+This idea is one of my most obvious, so I had the most hope someone else had the same idea and realize it.
+[I FOUND IT EXISTING](https://www.youtube.com/watch?v=oHMo6ZETYN4)

 earbuds; these tiny things that free up a hand, get lost or empty.
 With a special phone case and interaction however ...

 What if you could change: